datacommonsorg/import/docs/counters.md

 ### Resolution_DcidAssignmentFailure_

-**Description:** The node could not be assigned a DCID based on the data available.
+The node could not be assigned a DCID based on the data available.
 DCID can be generated for StatVarObs, a legacy population type (type ends with `Population`), a legacy observation type (type ends with `Observation` and is not `StatVarObservation`), or if there is an external ID resolver provided.

 **Suffix Description:** The typeOf value of the node (first value, if multiple)